 Okan’s Grave Stone

 Obviously, tourists nowadays don’t visit a temple for a story.
-What makes the grave at Daisenji special is the sound it makes when being knocked.
-Despite it being made of granite, it produces a slight for making a faint metallic sound when knocked!
+What makes the gravestone at Daisenji special is the sound it makes when being knocked.
+Despite it being made of granite, it produces a faint metallic sound when knocked!

 How to Get to Daisenji Temple